About the Metrics

 ΔHero (norm, LA)

-Change in normalized hero score vs the previous tournament (rarity-neutral).
+Change in normalized (rarity-neutral) hero score vs the previous event, league-aware.

 ΔHero (raw, LA)

-Same concept using raw scores (includes rarity multipliers; aligns with reward splits).
+Same concept with raw scores (includes rarity multipliers; aligns with rewards), league-aware.

 HP (Hero Participation)

-Hero’s share of deck output in the tournament.
+Hero’s share of deck output in the tournament (lineup-aware).

 DPI (Deck Push Index)

-Did the hero carry more or less than their own baseline?
+RAW-basis participation surprise: did the hero carry more or less than their own historical baseline?

-> 0 pushed more than usual; < 0 dragged relative to baseline.
+> 0 pushed more than usual; < 0 dragged vs baseline.
+Baseline currently averages all past tournaments (any league).

 RAL (Reward Attribution Lift, ETH-eq)